Strophox/mazing/README.md

 'x-divide-and-conquer' *(better name pending)* is a variation on normal divide-and-conquer where any recursive call may decide to let an arbitrary algorithm finish the remaining subsection.
 This allows mazes to be correctly and seamlessly built using independent perfect maze algorithms.
+*(\*Note that actual implementation includes a clear-area subalgorithms, because having empty rooms in the maze is fun)*

 <details><summary>Mixed Divide-and-Conquer</summary>